Alakind/CausalReducer/readme.md

 ## Features

 - Reads a statespace description from a file in `.statespace` format.
-- Optional "shortened mode" to simplify the statespace for readability.
+- Optional "shortened mode" to simplify the state space for readability.
 - CLI-based — easy to integrate into scripts or analysis pipelines.

 ## Usage